redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 #### Cancellation Support

-In order to avoid using timeouts that would not prevent the IDE from freezing, LSP4IJ implements [Cancellation Support](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#cancelRequest) to stop LSP requests when the file changes or when the IDE indicates the some requests (e.g. completion) are no longer relevant.
+In order to avoid using timeouts (that might still freeze the IDE), LSP4IJ implements [Cancellation Support](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#cancelRequest) to stop LSP requests when the file changes or when the IDE indicates the some requests (e.g. completion) are no longer relevant.

 ### LSP consoles view

-Although usually not directly useful to most users, the [LSP consoles view](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserGuide.md#lsp-console) is extremely valuable when one needs to troubleshoot issues with the language servers.
+Although not often useful to users, the [LSP consoles view](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserGuide.md#lsp-console) is extremely valuable when one needs to troubleshoot issues with the language servers.
 All servers can be configured to log traces, as simple or verbose messages.
 This console view is similar to Visual Studio Code's Output view, only more convenient, as message contents are collapsible:

 ![LSP console](assets/lsp4ij-announcement/LSPConsole.png)